 Residents residing in the traditional halls who receive notice for areas indicating WORK NEEDED, or those that were not acceptable, will be given a period of twenty-four (24) hours to bring the area(s) to an acceptable level.
 If the area(s) is/are not brought up to an acceptable level by that time a penalty fee for each failed area will be assessed.

-Students assigned to the upperclassmen housing areas will be billed immediately if cleaning standards have not been met.
+Students assigned to the upperclassmen cleaning standards have not been met.